a perfectly sized seasonal prize (cookies inside!)

 That’s right, cookies.

 I couldn’t help myself.
-Collections of cookies are showing up in the holiday mail and I’m baking cookies for my son to take on his travels today.
+Collections of cookies are showing up in the holiday mail and I’m baking cookies for my family and friends.

 And, if I’m to be perfectly honest, I’d pass up pie any day for a plate of cookies!